Verified Duo Push Makes MFA More Secure

 We are excited to bring our customers more secure authentications with the following roadmap investments landing right around the corner:

-Risk-Based Authentication – Dynamically assesses the authentication for push harassment and other threat patterns enhanced with anomaly detectors to automatically step up the authentication to the most secure methods including Verified Duo Push
+Risk-Based Authentication – Dynamically assess the authentication for push harassment and other threat patterns enhanced with anomaly detectors to automatically step up the authentication to the most secure methods including Verified Duo Push

 Device Enrollment Threat Detection and Response – Analyze, surface and quarantine risky device enrollments to ensure only valid devices can be used to authenticate